joshbegley/nyt-latest/README.md

 `James Talarico, the Democrat running for U.S. Senate in Texas, has connected his political positions to his Christian faith.
 Our religion reporter Ruth Graham discusses how his perspective differs from the politically conservative Christianity dominant in Republican politics in Texas.`\
 https://www.nytimes.com/video/us/politics/100000010887861/could-talaricos-religious-approach-win-texas.html

-**The Progressive Pastor Who Helped Shape James Talarico**\
+**Are Texans Ready for Talarico’s Kind of Christianity?**\
-`Jim Rigby, who rarely uses the word “God,” is a key to understanding the Senate candidate trying to pull off something unusual in Texas.`\
+`Jim Rigby, a pastor who rarely uses the word “God,” is a key to understanding the Senate candidate trying to pull off something unusual in Texas.`\
 https://www.nytimes.com/2026/06/01/us/politics/james-talarico-christian.html

 **Book Review: ‘Whistler,’ by Ann Patchett**\